Joint private tenancies and relationship breakdown

 There is a risk that your ex could:

-end the tenancy while you are still living there
+end the tenancy while you still live there

 want to move back in at a later date